top of page

 Most of these charting sites have listed or displayed what instruments come charted with the song.
 Make sure you find the charts that have the drums included.

 The example image below of a charting website and the details of the 4 random song listings.
-The 2nd song has no drum chart, as we can see no drum icon, it's just guitar chart, but the other 3 songs listed below do have drum charts, as we can see the drum icon with it's difficultly listed next to it, we will be looking for the songs that are not "Multitrack".
-The bottom 2 listed songs in the image below are playable in VRDUS.
+The 2nd song has no drum chart, as we can see no drum icon, it's just guitar chart, but the other 3 songs listed below do have drum charts, as we can see the drum icon with it's difficultly listed next to it.

 Playing Audio Files (.MP3 .OGG .WAV)